PauliusMacernis/KnowledgeBase/Docker.md

 It is the place in where Docker images are listed in the form of official repositories.
 For example, PHP official repository - https://hub.docker.com/_/php/

 - **What is `Dockerfile`?**
 This file is a set of instructions that define building images, each step creating a new layer on top of the previous.
+The new layers are created for the same and for the different instructions, for example, `RUN touch /tmp/foo` and `RUN touch /tmp/bar` would create not one but two different layers while `RUN touch /tmp/foo && touch /tmp/bar` would create one only.
 Docker can build images automatically by reading the instructions from a `Dockerfile`.
 A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using `docker build` users can create an automated build that executes several command-line instructions in succession.
 Read more:
 https://docs.docker.com/engine/reference/builder/